 • The ability to enroll a dependent (where applicable) who meets the eligibility criteria in the category of “Other Qualified Adult” in some of your benefit plans (more information is available from the Benefits Office).

-• Effective September 1, 2018 — six (6) weeks paid Maternity (Childbirth) Leave to provide birth mothers with time for the physical recovery associated with childbirth; this leave is wholly separate from other available “sick” policies (e.g., short-term and extended sick);
+• Effective September 1, 2018 — six (6) weeks paid Maternity (Childbirth) Leave to provide the parent who gave birth time for the physical recovery associated with childbirth; this leave is wholly separate from other available “sick” policies (e.g., short-term and extended sick);

-• Effective September 1, 2018 — six (6) weeks paid Parental Leave to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (birth mothers are also eligible for this paid leave); and
+• Effective September 1, 2018 — six (6) weeks paid Parental Leave to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (parents who gave birth are also eligible for this paid leave); and

 • Effective September 1, 2018, eligibility period for paid Extended Sick Leave benefits reduced from two (2) years from time of hire to one (1) year.